joonassandell/dotfiles/README.md

 ## Manual setup

 <details>

 <summary>
 Perform manual configurations after completing the setup especially if setting up a new machine
 </summary>

 - [Synology Drive](https://www.synology.com/en-global/dsm/feature/drive)
-  - **Configure before everything else!**
+  - **Configure this before anything else!**
   - Check the `Locally deleted files will be removed from your NAS` and `Use minimalist tray icon`
-  - Add `Sync files and folders with the prefix "."` to all synced folders
+  - Check `Sync files and folders with the prefix "."` to all synced folders
   - Initially sync only the essential folders: `Drive/1Password` and `Joonas Sandell/Design Resources/Fonts`
 - Keyboard shortcuts
   - Modifier Keys: